bkimmig/developer_test/README.md

     $ source activate dev_test

 You can use anaconda to install Flask with.
-The application will also rely on the json package so install that as well.

     $ conda install flask

+You should also install the requests package.

-    $ conda install json
+    $ conda install requests

 If you ever want to leave the virtual environment use the command (you shouldn't need to during the test).

     $ source deactivate dev_test

 ## Current Application Structure